nithin001/react-catalogue/README.md

   * I added enzyme because of the snapshot testing feature which I like.
 I also added jest which is required by enzyme.
 ##### Adding Lint Support
   * As a final piece to the scaffolding, I've added eslint support for the app.
 I've also extended AirBnB's js style guide for the rules.
 I think we are all set to go.
 I will add redux, router when the need arises.

+## Day 2: API communication
+   * I have started with the API communication part for the catalog endpoint.
+I have used axios for communication.
+Other option is fetch.
+I used TDD for the entire piece.
+Always coded only on a red bar and refactored on green bar.
+   * I have used JSON schema validator to handle the contract between the front end and back end.
+Any missing fields in the contract will be treated as a backend failure.
+   * I used https://jsonschema.net/ to generate the JSON schema
+   * I will handle the slow network issue at redux level